-- Whistler-Blackcomb – the ski resort owned by Vail Resorts announced on March 14th that it was suspending operations indefinitely (but say there is still a tiny chance that they might re-open in the late spring).
+- Whistler-Blackcomb – the ski resort owned by Vail Resorts announced on March 14th that it was suspending operations indefinitely.
+They had said there was still a tiny chance that they might re-open in the late spring, but that never happened.

 Surrey, Burnaby, Squamish, Abbotsford, Chilliwack, Pitt Meadows, Maple Ridge, Mission, Langley, Coquitlam, Harrison Hot Springs, New Westminster, Whistler and North Vancouver have temporarily closed all recreation centres, pools, public playgrounds, skateparks, sport courts, ice arenas and libraries.

 In addition to the above, numerous Vancouver Bars & Restaurants and Night Clubs also closed temporarily.
 Many restaurants served only take-out and delivery for a while.
 As of mid-May, many are starting to reopen for dine-in service too.
 Night clubs and bars, however, remain closed.